 This is part one of a two part series.
 Part one is two sessions and part two is two sessions.
 Each session is 4 CEs.
-This course is co-taught with Sins Invalid.
+This course is co-taught with either Sins Invalid or Cory Silverberg.

 Disability Justice (DJ) is a phrase and framework essential for all of us!
 The first part of this course offers an overview of the principles and tenants that create DJ.
 There is an urgency to elevate the work we are doing and allow ourselves to be guided by a fuller understanding of body mind.

 At the end of the course Part I, participants will be able to:

 - Apply DJ principles to current and future work